KyTea

 Input/Output Options:

--encode The text encoding to be used for input/output (utf8/euc/sjis; default: utf8)
+-encode The text encoding to be used (utf8/euc/sjis; default: utf8)

--full A file of fully annotated training data (can be specified multiple times)
+-full A fully annotated training corpus (can be used multiple times)

--part A file of partially annotated training data (can be specified multiple times)
+-part A partially annotated training corpus (can be used multiple times)

--dict A dictionary file (in the form of one 'word/pron' entry per line)
+-dict A dictionary file (one 'word/pron' entry per line, multiple possible)

 -model The file to write the trained model to